DarkStarSword/3d-fixes/DOAX-VenusVacation/README.md

 [3]: http://www.doax-venusvacation.com

+- Some of the ripples in certain character cutscenes are rendered underneath the surface of the water (game bug).

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------
 This fix is bundled with the SBS / TAB output mode support in 3DMigoto.
 To